-Giving the nameless zombie a new zombie.
-She's just so sad that she can't remember her old it just feels like an immense victory to come up with a new one for her.
+- Giving the nameless zombie a new name.
+She's just so sad that she can't remember her old one, it just feels like an immense victory to come up with a new one for her.

 - With a mod, you can send Nordom back to the Modron Cube, saving him from wandering in a world he can't understand.

 - When you learn that you're hell-bound with no chance of redemption, erasing yourself from existence might be a good option.
 But that means your friends will remain dead.
 This can motivate you in merging with the Big Bad and be Dragged Off to Hell instead, just to revive your friends and assure that they're safe.

 - Despite all the horrible things you've done to them and can still do, you and members of your party can have a pretty good happy ending.
 It's easily missed, but as you travel in the Fortress of Regrets you can gain the ability to resurrect dead...
 And cause enough mayhem to get the Transcendent One off your back long enough to raise each and every member of your party.
 Feels pretty good after powerlessly watching them die.
 You also get a nice chat with each one and they reassert their will to help you.
 Bonus Points: with that last chat?
 You can FIX Dak'khon's mind and making him whole and focused again, and give Vhailor the biggest injustice to punish.
 Both of them become, because of that, nigh-unstoppable owerpowered killing machines, always a nice touch before the Final Boss.